sebulo/PuTT/PuTT-Nerf/README.md

 ```

 ## Acknowledgements
-This work was supported by Danish Data Science Academy, which is funded by the Novo Nordisk Foundation (NNF21SA0069429) and VILLUM FONDEN (40516).
+Sebastian Loeschcke is supported by the Danish Data Science Academy, which is funded by the Novo Nordisk Foundation (NNF21SA0069429) and VILLUM FONDEN (40516).
+Serge Belongie and Dan Wang are supported by the Pioneer Centre for AI, DNRF grant number P1.
+MJK acknowledges support from the Carlsberg Foundation and the Novo Nordisk Foundation.